Local Construction Projects – COM & SFD

 ** Pedestrians Crossing College Avenue **

 Please remember to activate the flashing signals when using the crosswalk.
-During the demolition of the COM Learning Resource Center, large trucks will be entering and exiting the driveway near the crosswalk.
 This important safety feature is the only way vehicles exiting the driveway know that there are pedestrians in the crosswalk.
 We appreciate your help to keep our community safe.

 Sir Francis Drake Boulevard

 The County of Marin is in the final design phase for the rehabilitation of Sir Francis Drake Boulevard between Highway 101 and the Ross town limits.
 The project objectives are to improve vehicle flow, transit operations, and pedestrian and bicyclist circulation and safety.

 The project is funded by Measure A, the Marin County Transportation Sales Tax measure passed by voters in 2004, in partnership with the Transportation Authority of Marin (TAM).
 The Marin County Department of Public Works is also partnering with Marin Municipal Water District (MMWD) on this project to efficiently provide improvements to water service to the area.